You can publish files in your file storage area on the web to let others access your files. The domains you can use include

 If you've set a password on your site and would like to access your files over an encrypted connection, you can do so by using the special address of the form below:

 You can have a default page that visitors will see when they view your folders.
-The file must be called
+This file can be called either index.html or index.htm.
+It must be lower case.
+If both index.html and index.htm are present, index.html will be shown.

 The website hosting facility is only designed to host simple static webpages.
-For scripting and database functionality, you should use a full web hosting provider.
+For scripting and database functionality use a full web hosting provider.

 To add a custom